• Skip to main content

 6. However!
 People WILL change when the need (or pain) is great enough and it’s worth the effort and cost.

-Your task as a coach during your first meeting with a potential client is stay oriented on their problem, gently uncover their deep intrinsic motivation for change, and help guide them through the initial stages of change for their desired future state.
+Your task as a coach during your first meeting with a potential client is to stay oriented on their problem, gently uncover their deep intrinsic motivation for change, and help guide them through the initial stages of change for their desired future state.

 Back to Table of Contents

-4. Riches in the Niches
+Riches in the Niches

 Personal training is a highly competitive and saturated field since the barrier to entry is extremely low.
 To simply call yourself a personal trainer and begin working with people requires no credential or test.